esl/MongooseIM/doc/operation-and-maintenance/Logging-&-monitoring.md

 * snmp
 * opentsdb

 It is possible to enable them in MoongooseIM via the `app.config` file.
 The file sits next to the `ejabberd.cfg` file in the `rel/files` and `_REL_DIR_/etc` directories.
 For more details, please visit the Exometer's project page: [Exometer](https://github.com/Feuerlabs/exometer).

-**Note that we are using the 1.2.1 version.**
+**Note that we are using the 1.2.1 version with our patches.**

 Below you can find a sample configuration.
 It shows setting up a reporter connecting to graphite running on localhost.